 Some procedures (particularly those of a purely aesthetic nature) are not covered by the insurance fund.
 In such a case, you must pay all the costs relating to your hospitalisation yourself (medical treatment and stay), even if you are entitled to the preferential rate.
 We would ask you to contact your doctor or your insurance fund for information concerning the reimbursement of certain procedures.
 If your hospitalisation is due to a work-related accident please declare this at your admission.
-If the insurance for occupational accidents accepts the accident, it will pay the costs directly to the hospital.
+If the insurance for occupational accidents accepts the accident it will pay the costs directly to the bospital.
+Certain costs are never reimbursed by insurance for occupation accidents accepts the accident, it will pay the costs directly to the hospital.
 Certain costs are never reimbursed by insurance for occupation accidents.
 This is the case, for instance, for private-room supplements: these supplements will be charged to you.